CMUSTRUDEL/oss-social-capital-icse2019/README.md

 additional features.
 The result will be written to `data/gender.csv`, which will later be used in `sample_user.py` for balance sampling as described above.

+## Survey analysis

+The survey analysis script can be found in the R subfolder.
+It contains code to calculate reliability measures, correlations, variable plots and conduct logistic regression analysis on the collected survey data.

 ## License